arpithapatil/Video-Hunt/README.md

 # Video Hunt

 Video Hunt is a single page application built using reactjs.
 Single-Page Applications are Web apps that load a single HTML page and dynamically update that page as the user interacts with the app.
-Video hunt is similar to youtube, where users can search and watch for different videos which are shared by talking to youtube api.
+Video Hunt is similar to youtube, where users can search and watch for different videos which are shared by talking to youtube api.

 ### Prerequisites